Coast Guard, DHS.

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 (adjusted for inflation) or more in any one year.
 Though this rule would not result in such expenditure, we do discuss the effects of this rule elsewhere in this preamble.

-We have analyzed this rule under Department of Homeland Security Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have made a determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a special local regulation issued in conjunction with a regatta or marine parade enforced for nine hours daily over a period of three days that will prohibit non-participant persons and vessels from entering, transiting through, remaining within, or anchoring in the regulated area.
-This rule is categorically excluded from further review under paragraph L61 of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
-A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+We have analyzed this rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This rule involves a special local regulation issued in conjunction with a regatta or marine parade enforced for ten hours daily over a period of three days that will prohibit non-participant persons and vessels from entering, transiting through, remaining within, or anchoring in the regulated area.
+It is categorically excluded from further review under paragraph L61 in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures.
+A Record of Environmental Consideration supporting this determination is available in the docket.
+For instructions on locating the docket, see the ADDRESSES section of this preamble.

 G. Protest Activities